Which Prescriptions Do Doctors Prescribe Most Often for Acne?

 Because of isotretinoin’s effectiveness, doctors increasingly prescribe it for mild-to-moderate acne as well.
 This practice is highly controversial because isotretinoin is such a powerful medication that it can cause severe birth defects if a patient takes it when pregnant.
 It also can cause severe, sometimes long-term, side effects.
 The FDA (U.S. Food and Drug Administration) recommends isotretinoin only for severe nodular acne.

-#4: Minocycline
+Minocycline

-Minocycline is the fourth-most commonly prescribed acne medication.
+Minocycline is the third most commonly prescribed acne medication.
 It is an oral antibiotic that belongs to the class of antibiotics known as tetracyclines, which are the most widely prescribed oral antibiotics for acne because of their effectiveness against acne bacteria and their anti-inflammatory effects.
-As with topical antibiotics, oral antibiotics should be used for a maximum of three months, and do not work for everyone.
-When they do work, they only provide moderate benefit, and can come with many side effects, particularly gastrointestinal discomfort.

-The Journal of Clinical and Aesthetic Dermatology
+Journal of Clinical and Aesthetic Dermatology

 The same article described another study that tested antibiotic resistance in 73 strains of acne bacteria.
 Compared to other antibiotics, minocycline was the only one that effectively targeted all 73 strains.
-This result demonstrates that minocycline is effective against most antibiotic-resistant strains of acne bacteria, which increases its viability.6
+This result demonstrates that minocycline is effective against most antibiotic-resistant strains of acne bacteria, which increases its viability.5

 Minocycline possesses other characteristics that make it better than other oral antibiotics: